 This platform is very user-friendly and will help you navigate through their many virtual volunteering opportunities.
 The best feature, however, has to be the ‘pyjama rating’ that is listed with every opportunity, so that you’ll know if you can complete the task in your bed wear.

 VolunteerMatch is an extremely popular organisation for volunteering opportunities.
 Although they don’t offer online opportunities exclusively, they have a pretty broad section for people who want to volunteer from home.
 This organisation is driven by the belief that everyone wants to make a difference in the world and that all people need is a platform from which to make it happen.

 Their opportunities range from writing emails, newsletters, etc for non-profits to teaching musical instruments and even designing websites.
 You can start by selecting a cause that interests you and then filter the results generated by ‘Virtual’ to get results that match your needs.

 4. Create the Good

-Create the Good is an organisation that aims to help those who are interested in helping others and want to give back but can’t do so by being physically present.
+Create the Good is an organisation that aims to help those who are interested in helping others and want to give back, but can’t due to not being physically present.
 The idea is to get those with extremely busy schedules or those caring for others (children, seniors, etc) to have a platform from where they can offer their services.